 Many video cameras use H.264 as their recording format, and Sony and Panasonic have AVCHD.
 There is also AVC-Intra, developed by Panasonic and XAVC, which uses the highest levels of H.264 codec, supporting 4K resolutions and 60 fps.
 After you import the version of H.264 provided by your camera to your editing software, you can convert it to .MP4 to distribute while maintaining good video quality and reducing the video file size from the original footage of your camera.
 Play around with the settings to get the best possible quality and file size outcome.

 There’s a new video codec called H.265, a more recent and improved version of H.264.
 Compared to H.264, H.265’s even smaller, quicker and capable of jamming more information while maintaining excellent video quality.
 Also, H.265 will support future resolutions up to 8K compared to the 4K that H.264 supports.
 That is why H.265 may become the new standard soon.

 As we mention, H.265 is becoming the new standard.
 It does not mean H.264 is obsolete.
 It first came out in 2003, and it is widely used today.
 Still, if your editing software has H.265 and the platform you are publishing allows that format, then you can experiment with both H.264 and H.265 to see which works best for you.
 The important thing is you have options to choose from.

 H.264 is still important

 Undoubtedly, selecting a video code is a crucial decision for media producers.
 To make the right decision, consider each technology’s pros and cons and choose what’s best.
-Remember, though, that H.264 can reach many devices and is the predominant codec used in iTunes and all major mobile device brands.
+Remember, though, that H.264 can reach many devices and is the predominant codec used in iTunes and across all major mobile device brands.